More on Life Insurance

 Policygenius saves you up to 40% by comparing the top-rated insurers in one place.

 If you’re a business owner, you may need a company-owned policy in addition to a personal policy for your loved ones.
 An independent insurance broker can help you find the right combination of life insurance to protect your beneficiaries and your business.

 Dead peasant insurance is a moniker given to corporate-owned life insurance policies after large corporations were found buying policies on low-level employees without their knowledge to earn tax breaks and other benefits.

-A legal application of corporate-owned life insurance involves a company paying some or all of the premiums for a policy on an employee highly valuable to the company’s operation.
-The business is the policy’s beneficiary and receives the death benefit if the employee dies.
+A company pays some or all of the premiums for a policy on a highly valuable employee (with their consent).
+The business receives some or all of the death benefit if the employee dies.

 Businesses buy life insurance for employees without whom their business would suffer, like a founder or CEO.
 The death benefit goes toward the high cost of replacing that employee or business losses due to their passing.

 Your company is required to secure your consent before buying a life insurance policy on you.
-If you’re unsure whether you’ve consented in the past, ask your benefits administrator, who is required to disclose that information.
+If you’re unsure, ask your benefits administrator, who is required to disclose that information.